Gowtham-app-developer/Android-Interview-Questions/CHAPTER-1.md

 onRestart	Called after your activity is stopped, prior to start. onDestroy	Called before the activity is destroyed.

+# Content Provider

+- A content provider component supplies data from one application to others on request and such requests are handled by the methods of the ContentResolver class.
+- A content provider can use different ways to store its data and the data can be stored in a database, in files, or even over a network.

+# Broadcast Receiver

+- Broadcast Receivers simply respond to broadcast messages from other applications or from the system itself.
+- These messages are sometime called events or intents.
+- When overriding the onReceive() method where each message is received as an Intent object parameter.
+- Types of Broadcasts -> Normal Broadcasts, Ordered Broadcasts.

 # Intents and Broadcasting